 As a result, we are pleased to partner with Apple to provide you with recommendations for your laptop needs.
 Remember that we have an all-digital tapeless production workflow, which means that the central tool for managing media is your computer.
 Read about the specific computer requirements for this program.

-Applicants with prior experience in visual media, who wish to be considered for a substitution of the required COMM-610 Principles of Video Production and/or COMM-663 Techniques and Aesthetics of Editing courses, should submit a written request illustrating relevant coursework or professional experience.
+Applicants with prior experience in visual media, who wish to be considered for a substitution of the required COMM-610 Principles of Video Production and/or COMM-663 Techniques and Aesthetics of Editing courses, should submit a written request illustrating relevant coursework or professional experience to firstname.lastname@example.org.
 Those requesting a substitution of either or both of these required courses will be required to take and pass an exam.
 Students granted substitutions for either, or both, of these required courses take advanced coursework in order to fulfill those academic credits.
 It is up to the discretion of the faculty committee to allow students to proceed to fall courses even if they pass either, or both, of the required bootcamp courses.

 The School of Communication offers a number of opportunities for hands-on learning that also allow you to showcase your own work.
 The Visions Awards celebrate the best in student visual work—documentary, fiction, digital and new media, screenwriting, and photography.
 Our partnership with the Film and TV School of the Academy of Performing Arts in Prague helps students develop their skills and portfolios in photography and super 16mm or 35mm film.
 The Center for Environmental Filmmaking inspires a new generation of filmmakers and media experts whose commitment to environmental stewardship drives them to produce creative work that is informative, ethically sound, and entertaining.
 And our Center for Media & Social Impact empowers media that matter as an innovation incubator and research center that creates, studies, and showcases media for social impact.